SchweizerischeBundesbahnen/DAS/das_client/README.md

 recommendations are mandatory and should always be followed unless there is a good reason not to do so.
 However, this must be approved by all developers.

+Notable difference: Line length is set to 120 characters.
+Please adapt your IDE configuration accordingly.

 ## Flutter SDK version

 This app uses [FVM][1] to configure the Flutter SDK version.